 Set during World War II, The Cay tells the story of Phillip, an American from Virginia.
-While trying to return home from Curacao, Phillip’s ship is torpedoed by a German submarine.
+While returning home from Curacao, the Germans torpedo Phillip’s ship.
 Phillip and Timothy find their way to a raft.
 After floating on the ocean for several days, they land on an island.
 Timothy says they are in the Devil’s Mouth.
-This is a group of islands surrounded by a series of coral reefs.
+Coral reefs surround the island.
 [This doesn’t sound very promising for a rescue.]
 Phillip must overcome both mental and physical obstacles to survive.
-Your students will love this wonderful book by Theodore Taylor.

 Activity #1 ~ Story Elements PowerPoint

 This 97-slide PowerPoint goes over definitions and examples students need to understand to complete the story map.
 Some topics include: